Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Formalism

 For comparison with legacy presentations of fixed-target data, we use

 We set $\mu=\sqrt{\zeta}=Q$ and restrict to the small-$q_T$ region where TMD factorization applies, neglecting the $Y$-term that restores the fixed-order tail at $q_T\sim Q_M$~\cite{Collins2011,Bacchetta2008}.
-Collinear inputs $f_{q/h}(x;Q^2)$ are taken from modern global fits (e.g.\ NNPDF4.0) via LHAPDF~\cite{Ball2022,NNPDF40_2022,LHAPDF6}.
+Collinear inputs $f_{q/h}(x;Q^2)$ are taken from modern global fits (e.g.\ NNPDF4.0) via LHAPDF~\cite{Ball2022,Buckley2015LHAPDF}.

-In Eq.~\eqref{eq:S_def_joint} the profiles $s_{h}^{\,q}(x,k_\perp,Q)$ are represented by a physics-informed deep neural network (DNN) and embedded directly as the \emph{integrand} of the transverse-momentum convolution.
+In Eq.~\eqref{eq:S_def_joint} the profiles $s_{h}(x,k_\perp;Q)$ are represented by a physics-informed deep neural network (DNN) and embedded directly as the \emph{integrand} of the transverse-momentum convolution.
 A differentiable quadrature layer carries out the radial and angular integrations, so that the forward map from network parameters to the observable cross-sections is smooth and trainable by gradient methods.
 This design allows us to learn nontrivial $x$--$k_\perp$--$Q$ correlations without imposing factorized functional forms.
 When training on experimental data (E288/E605 \cite{Ito1981,Moreno1991}), the measured cross-sections are provided in finite $(Q_M,y,q_T)$ bins; we evaluate the theory at the bin centers, include the Jacobian in Eq.~\eqref{eq:inv}, and have verified that bin-width effects are negligible at the present level of precision.
 Although the $b_T$ representation remains mathematically convenient---the analogue of Eq.~\eqref{eq:S_def_joint} becomes a product after a Bessel--Fourier transform---our analysis stays entirely in $k_\perp$ space and does not rely on mapping to $b_T$ for fitting.
 This keeps the extraction close to the measured $q_T$ spectra while retaining the ability to cross-check against $b_T$-space results when needed.